What Is Phishing? How to Spot and Avoid Scams in 2026

-Phishing is the most common cyberattack in the world, and it works because it exploits human psychology rather than technical vulnerabilities.
-Phishing messages impersonate trusted entities to trick you into revealing sensitive information, clicking malicious links, or downloading malware.
+Phishing is the most common cyberattack in the world, and it works because it targets human psychology rather than technical vulnerabilities.
+Phishing messages impersonate trusted entities—banks, software vendors, government agencies, even your coworkers—to trick you into revealing sensitive information, clicking malicious links, or downloading malware.

 Phishing By The Numbers